smaht-dac/submitr/docs/source/uploading_files.rst

 Upoading Files Locally
 ~~~~~~~~~~~~~~~~~~~~~~

-This option works well for uploading a small number
+This default option works well for uploading a small number
 of files or files of small size.
 Files can be
 transferred to your local computer from Cloud storage
 or a computing cluster in several ways.